johnloy/js-error-handling-book/src/preface.md

 # Preface

 The web is an exceptionally hostile platform for software, JavaScript software to be precise, as for better or worse JavaScript is the primary programming language of the web.
-There likely exist more ways non-trivial JavaScript web apps could potentially fail than can be practically anticipated, thanks to the runtime environment and logic being fragmented across and dependent upon so many different flavors and versions of operating systems, browsers, servers, networks, hardware, worker tasks, files of code, and APIs “front” end and “back” end.
+There likely exist more ways non-trivial JavaScript web apps could potentially fail than can be practically anticipated, thanks to the runtime environment and logic being fragmented across and dependent upon so many different flavors and versions of operating systems, browsers, servers, networks, hardware, worker tasks, files of code, and APIs front-end and back-end <sup><a href="#fn-universal-apps">1</a></sup>.

 The situation resembles a game of telephone played by hundreds of participants speaking a variety of languages and dialects, communicating through filters and biases coloring what they hear, and who occasionally fall asleep or jump the gun mid-game.